mbiti001/mwein-medical/README.md

 - The `/api/orders/notifications` route exposes the 12 most recent alerts to the dashboard, and `/dashboard/orders` now includes a quick view of the latest alert per order.
 - If SMTP details are missing, notifications are recorded with status `SKIPPED`; failures are logged with status `ERROR`, so the dashboard still shows a full audit trail.
 - Ensure the email environment variables from [Environment configuration](#environment-configuration) are set in production so alerts deliver to the pharmacy team.

+## Mental health check-in assistant

+- `/mental-health` provides a compassionate, privacy-first PHQ-9 check-in.
+Responses remain in the browser and are never stored on the server.
+- The assistant offers tailored guidance, immediate safety messaging (Kenya emergency numbers 999 / 1199), and directs positive screens to telehealth or walk-in care.
+- Optional integration with OpenAI is available by setting `OPENAI_API_KEY`.
+When absent, the assistant falls back to curated supportive copy so the workflow continues to function offline.
+- The API proxy (`/api/mental-health/support`) only sends aggregate scoring data to OpenAI and strips identifiers to support compliance with data-protection expectations.
+- Aggregate analytics for the check-in are captured via `/api/mental-health/analytics`, which increments `SiteMetric` totals for starts, completions, severity bands, positive screens, harm alerts, and care CTA clicks without recording any individual responses.

 ## Donation experience highlights